2020: COVID-19 Information

 Protected pregnant women from the risk of heart damage and sudden death by successfully pressing the FDA to require doctors not to use risky pre-term labor drugs outside the hospital.
 We were sued by the manufacturer of one of these drugs for our trouble, but were successfully defended by the ACLU.

-1996: Distributed fact sheets about the disparities in survival experienced by women of color
+1996: Distributed consumer health information about the disparities in survival experienced by women of color

-Highlighted the disparities in survival experienced by women of color by distributing the first-ever fact sheets on breast cancer and African American, Latina, Native American and Asian American women.
+Highlighted the disparities in survival experienced by women of color by distributing the first-ever consumer health information on breast cancer and African American, Latina, Native American and Asian American women.
 Our efforts built considerable momentum for targeted outreach programs.

 1995: Celebrated domestic violence being recognized as a public health issue